 Every month brings a new budget with it’s own wheelings and dealings.
 While most expenses are expected, there can still be plenty of surprises.
+Our credit counseling advice is to try to anticipate expenses – that way you can save ahead of time instead of relying on credit.
 Take a look at these unexpected April budget items as you prepare your household budget.

 Planning for Unexpected April Budget Items